FAI Cup: History

+The first Football Association of Ireland (FAI) Cup final took place on St. Patrick's Day 1922.
+Initially known as the Free State Cup, the competition contained teams from the Falls and District League in Belfast.
+The inaugural champions were St. James's Gate, who beat Shamrock Rovers in Dalymount Park after a replay.

 Shelbourne, Bohemians and Derry City are the only clubs to have won both the (Northern) Irish Cup and the FAI Cup, although Shelbourne and Bohemians only won it before partition, while Derry City remained in the Northern Irish league system until 1973, entering the League of Ireland in 1985.
 Alton United based in Belfast and Derry City are the only sides from outside the Republic of Ireland to win the competition.

 Athlone Town in 1924, Dundalk in 1958, Shamrock Rovers in 1968 and Sligo Rovers in 2010 are the only sides ever to win the Cup without conceding a goal.